highmobility/hmkit-crypto-java/README.md

 # HMKit Crypto

-This repository contains the Certificate classes and public Crypto methods(sign, keygen) from the core.
+This repository contains the Certificate classes and public Crypto methods(sign, keygen).
-It uses HMBTCore for the Crypto methods.
-The core is expected to be imported from somewhere else(hmkit-oem.jar or hmkit-android.aar).

-This project is meant to be as a submodule for hmkit-oem/hmkit-android.
-It is not meant to be used independently.
+It uses our C Core for the Crypto methods.
+The core is expected to be imported from either HMKit Android or HMKit OEM.
+This means this library can be used only as a submodule for these projects.

 ### Dependencies

-HMBTCore (from hmkit-oem.jar or hmkit-android.aar), hmkit-utils
+HMBTCore (from either HMKit Android or HMKit OEM), hmkit-utils

 ### Setup

-* git submodule update --init --recursive
+* Follow the setup process in either HMKit Android or HMKit OEM projects.

 ### Install